corda/corda/docs/source/api-stability-guarantees.rst

 The following are not part of the Corda's public API and no backwards compatibility guarantees are provided:

-* the incubating modules, for which we will do our best to minimise disruption to developers using them until we are able to graduate them into the public API
+* Incubating modules, for which we will do our best to minimise disruption to developers using them until we are able to graduate them into the public API
-* the internal modules, which are not to be used, and will change without notice
+* Internal modules, which are not to be used, and will change without notice
-* anything defined in a package containing ``.internal`` (for example, ``net.corda.core.internal`` and sub-packages should not be used)
+* Anything defined in a package containing ``.internal`` (for example, ``net.corda.core.internal`` and sub-packages should not be used)
-* any interfaces, classes or methods whose name contains the word ``internal`` or ``Internal``
+* Any interfaces, classes or methods whose name contains the word ``internal`` or ``Internal``

 The **finance module** was the first CorDapp ever written and is a legacy module.
 Although it is not a part of our API guarantees, we also don't anticipate much future change to it.
 Users should use the tokens SDK instead.